 Firstly it’s important to note, like any market, prices change over time.
 Those change in prices can be both up and down.
 Ultimately the strength of the rental market is determined by the supply of vacant properties.

 A vacancy rate is defined, as the percentage of all available rental properties, that are vacant or unoccupied at a period of time.
-According to REI NSW, the vacancy rate in Sydney as at June 2018 is 2.7% and this is the highest it’s been for over 5 years.
-Inner Sydney has a vacancy rate of 2.8% and this is the highest it’s been since August 2005.
+According to REI NSW, the vacancy rate in Sydney as at August 2018 is 3% and this is the highest it’s been for over 13 years.
+Inner Sydney has a vacancy rate of 2.9% and this is the highest it’s been for 14 years.
 The supply of available rentals has continued to increase on the back of the recent construction boom.

 Your costs are likely to have increased and you may be relying on the income, however when you assess the rental your tenant is currently paying, you need to compare it directly with the strength of the current rental market.
 It’s a good idea to review your rent from time to time and recommend taking the following factors into consideration.